AmolDhanpalwar/skillsynch/docs/DATABASE.md

 - Recovering from catastrophic database loss
 - Syncing a staging or QA environment

-**Do not** include this file in the normal migrations sequence.
-It is a snapshot for disaster recovery, not an incremental migration.

 **To apply it:** paste the contents into the Supabase SQL Editor and click Run.
+Do not include it in the normal migrations sequence.